CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 New users are recommended to start working on the [Puhti supercomputer](../../computing/systems-puhti.md).
 Compared to Mahti, it has much more pre-installed software, more GPU nodes, and typically more available memory per CPU.
-Additionally, Puhti CPU nodes have fast local NVMe storage, which is reserved only for GPU nodes on Mahti.
+Additionally, some Puhti CPU nodes have fast local NVMe storage, which is reserved only for GPU nodes on Mahti.

 ### Mahti